hibernate/hibernate-reactive/README.md

 We're working hard to support the full feature set of Hibernate ORM.
 At present several minor limitations remain.

-- Automatic update or validation of an existing database schema require use of JDBC.
 - The annotation `@org.hibernate.annotations.Source` for
   database-generated `@Version` properties is not yet supported.
 - The annotation `@org.hibernate.annotations.CollectionId` is not yet